Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/api_tryoput.md

 First, you have to find the Product / APIs you want to test.
 Browse the product list and find the appropriate one.
 You can use the [search capabilities](/docs/manage_marketplace/consumer_experience/searching).

-Once you find the product, select the appropriate resources to open the *resources details* page.
+Once you find the product, select the appropriate resources to open the *resource details* page.
 By default, the **Methods** tab is visible.
 This tab shows all the methods and models the API is using.

 To call an API, you will need to first select the credentials you want to use to access the API and then call the API itself.

 ## Select your credentials

-To select the credentials for calling an API, you must either click **Authorize** to globally use credentials or **lock**, located beside the method, to use a credentials for that specific method.
+To select the credentials for calling an API, you must either click **Authorize** to globally use credentials or **lock** icon, located beside the method, to use a credentials for that specific method.

 In the side panel, select the Authorization type.
 This authorization list depends on the provided API Security and includes one or more of the following: